Basque cheesecake: History

-Basque cheesecake was created in 1988 by Santiago Rivera at his pintxo bar La Viña in San Sebastián, a coastal city in the Basque Country, Spain.
+Basque cheesecake is typically baked at high temperatures, resulting in a caramelized surface and a creamy interior.
+It was created in 1988 by Santiago Rivera at his pintxo bar La Viña in San Sebastián, a coastal city in the Basque Country, Spain.
 It achieved popularity online in the 2010s, helped by a recipe published by the British food writer Nigella Lawson.
-In 2021, Basque cheesecake was widely shared on Instagram and became "ubiquitous" in the UK.
-That year, The New York Times listed it as a "flavor of the year".
+By 2021, it had become widely shared on social media platforms such as Instagram and was described as "ubiquitous" in the United Kingdom.
+The New York Times listed it among its food trend predictions for 2021.
+The Spanish chef Nieves Barragán Mohacho, of the Michelin-starred London restaurant Sabor, serves hers with liquorice sauce.